MicrosoftLearning/dp-420-cosmos-db-dev/instructions/06-design-model-partitioning.md

     | Customer password | 2.83 |
     | **Total** | **8.49** |

-> [!NOTE]
-> Your figures vary slightly from run to run and from account to account, usually within a range of 0.1 RU.
+> &#128221; Your figures vary slightly from run to run and from account to account, usually within a range of 0.1 RU.
 Record what you measure rather than the number we published here.

 ### Measure the embedded model